-The Laboratory of Metrology and dosimetry of neutrons is located in south-east of France, at Cadarache.
+The Microirradiation, Neutron Metrology and Dosimetry Laboratory (LMDN) is located in south-east of France, at Cadarache.

 The activities of LMDN mainly concern metrology and spectroscopy of neutron radiation fields, through the following missions:

 - Conduct studies and research on techniques for characterization of mixed radiation fields (n, gamma) energy distributions of neutron fluence.
 In particular, implement experimental means and associated simulation means involved in the field of neutron spectrometry;

 - Develop and operate facilities providing neutron reference radiation and associated instruments for neutrons metrology.
 These facilities are in place for internal needs of the IRSN in its dosimetry studies.
 They are also available to any user outside, including for calibrations needs, as part of BNM/COFRAC.
 The LMDN is a laboratory associated with the French National Bureau of Metrology (BNM);

 - Carry out studies and metrological expertises aimed at characterizing the radiation field at work stations, especially in mixed field (n, gamma), in the areas of civil and military nuclear activities;